psa/storm-crawler-wiki/ParseFilters.md

 ```
 public void filter(String URL, byte[] content, DocumentFragment doc,
-            Metadata metadata, List<Outlink> outlinks);
+            ParseResult parse);

 public void configure(Map stormConf, JsonNode filterParams);

 public boolean needsDOM();
 ```
 The `filter` method is where the extraction takes place.
+[ParseResult](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/storm/crawler/parse/ParseResult.java) objects contain the outlinks extracted from the document as well as a Map of String [ParseData](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/storm/crawler/parse/ParseData.java) where the String is the URL of a subdocument obtained from the main one (or the main one itself).
+The ParseData objects contain Metadata, binary content and text for the subdocuments.
+This is useful for indexing subdocuments independently from the main document.

 The `needsDOM` method simply indicates whether a given ParseFilter instance needs the DOM structure.
 If no ParseFilters need it, the parsing bolt will not generate the DOM which can slightly improve the performance.